SAP/ui5-tooling/docs/pages/ESSupport.md

 The UI5 Tooling offers a JSDoc build, which is enhanced by UI5 specific JSDoc features.

-Following artefacts are part of the JSDoc build:
+Following artefacts contributing to the JSDoc build:

 - [jsdocGenerator.js](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/jsdocGenerator.js)
   Executes the actual JSDoc build and creates the `api.json`.